Just Buy It Now!

 3163902014

-Choice $6250 New May 7!
-Popular Carson City Date, Choice Preservation, Lightly Mirrored Reflectance, CAC Approved.
+Choice $6250 Popular Carson City Date, Choice Preservation, Lightly Mirrored Reflectance, CAC Approved.
 GFRC is pleased to be offering not one but two 1892-CC $10 gold pieces, both with CAC approval.
 This Christian Gobrecht design was minted from 1838 to 1907 with the Carson City issue being popular among a wide of collectors.
 Only 40,000 were struck with the typical surviving grade being between EF45 and AU53.
 The first of the two examples is this AU58 certified lot with sharp reflectance from steely fields plus swirling cartwheels that add to the viewing experience.
 The bright light experience is thoroughly pleasing given the bold luster and natural honey-gold coloration.
 Worthy of a Near-Gem quality rating and a JUST BUY IT NOW recommendation.
 CAC has approved 39 at grade with 24 finer. $6250 is the current CAC guide value for reference.
 Housed in NGC Gen 17 (2004-2008) holder with CAC approval.

 World